-Broadcast March 12th, 1960, as the last in a series of hour long shows for ABC, Frank Sinatra scored a major coup by having Elvis Presley in his first TV appearance since his army stint.
-It had to have monopolized the home viewing public when it occurred, since the rock star was by now a crossover phenomenon, loved by audiences of both the crooner and rock n roll generations
+FRANK SINATRA WELCOME HOME ELVIS Show Broadcast March 12th, 1960.
+Frank Sinatra scored a major coup having Elvis Presley in his first TV appearance since his army stint.
+It monopolized the home viewing public since the King of Rock was now a crossover phenomenon, loved by audiences of both the crooner and rock n roll generations